ekofiresearch/ekofiarticles.github.io/_posts/2018-08-20-you-can-beat-the-power.md

 layout: single
 title: "You can beat the power with this tricks"
 ---
 Electricity and power are important in the world.
-But sometimes there may be unwanted accidents.
+But sometimes electricity can be very dangerous.

 **Note that: This tricks maybe increases your chances of survival.**